Is civil and environmental engineering for you?

 Our faculty are not only leading professionals in their fields, they also take an interest in students as individuals and work to help them do well.

-• Get started the right way.
+• Get started the right way

 We admit qualified students directly to engineering.
 Most graduate in four years.

-• No weed-out classes.
+• No weed-out classes

 We want our students to succeed, and we provide the programs and support to make it happen.

-• Help when you need it.
+• Help when you need it

 Engineering is a challenging field.
-If you need help with coursework,
+If you need help with coursework, the Hanson Center for Communication, the Lichtenberger Engineering Library, and Engineering Tutoring offer free support resources to engineering students.

-• And individualized curriculum.
+• And individualized curriculum

-Once you've chosen a major, such as civil and environmental engineering, you can also select a focus area (FA) in engineering or even another field, such as communications, art, or business.
+Once you've chosen a major, such as civil and environmental engineering, you can also select a focus area in engineering or even another field, such as communications, art, or business.

-• Get some hands-on experience.
+• Get some hands-on experience

 If you're ready to get started on research, all you have to do is ask!
 Faculty often hire students to work closely with them on research on a wide range of real-world problems, from water quality to sustainable and resilient infrastructure.